So Called Agile and Scrum Failures

 Failure to go far enough

-To maximize the benefits of Agile Software Development, the people, processes and organization that interface and work with the Agile team need to understand Agile.
+To maximize the benefits of Agile Software Development, the people, processes, and organizations that interface and work with the Agile team need to understand Agile.
 It should adjust their expectations and working techniques too.
 Agile is not a drop-in technology that can be swapped in to replace another failing method.
 Isolated Agile teams will find it difficult to be completely Agile.
 When other groups adopt agile approaches, the benefits of Agile can spread beyond Software Development.

 Exploding cards